-EDITORIAL POLICIES OF THE REVISTA LATINOAMERICANA DE HERPETOLOGÍA (RHL) https://herpetologia.fciencias.unam.mx/ In this document you will find everything related to the Editorial Policies of the Revista Latinoamericana de Herpetología, including the RHL Declaration of Ethics and malpractice statement, access policies, copyright, privacy notice and Editorial Norms.
-General information Ownership and Management Aim and Scope for RLH Peer-review Process Publication Schedule Editorial Board Copyright The Revista Latinoamericana de Herpetología (RLH) allows authors to retain their copyright.
-This means that the authors have full control over the published work (for example, they reserve the right to reuse, distribute, disseminate, post on social media and other types of web resources).
-The authors retain the copyright, but grant RLH the right of first publication under a Creative Commons Attribution-Share Alike 4.0 International license.
-However, by agreeing to publish the study in the RLH, the authors through the corresponding author are agreeing that the RLH has the following rights: - 1.
-An irrevocable (non-exclusive) right to reproduce, republish, transmit, distribute and otherwise use the Work in electronic and printed editions of the Journal and derivative works throughout the world, in all languages and in all media known or subsequently developed. - 2.
-An irrevocable (non-exclusive) right to create and store electronic archival copies of the Work, including the right to deposit the Work in open access digital format: permanent digital repositories. - 3.
-An irrevocable (non-exclusive) right to authorize others to reproduce, transmit and distribute the Work, provided that the Authors are properly cited.
-Open Access Statement Archiving System Privacy Statement Declaration of Ethics and Malpractice Statement Rights and Obligations of the Editors Rights and Obligations of the Reviewers Rights and Obligations of the Authors Editorial Norms for the Submission of Manuscripts General information The Revista Lationoamericana de Herpetología (ISSN: 2594-2158) is an Open Access scientific journal with a peer-reviewed process, published twice a year (May and November) by the consortium of herpetological societies which includes: Asociación Paraguaya de Herpetología, Asociación Red Chilena de Herpetología, Asociación Herpetológica Argentina, Sociedade Brasileira de Herpetologia, Asociación para la Investigación y Conservación de Anfibios y Reptiles A.C. and the Sociedad Herpetológica Mexicana A.C. de México.
-The Revista Lationoamericana de Herpetología (RLH) aims to "Disseminate works originals whose main object of study are amphibians and reptiles, as well as themes related to those taxonomic groups in the American Continent".
+EDITORIAL POLICIES OF THE REVISTA LATINOAMERICANA DE HERPETOLOGÍA (RLH)

+https://herpetologia.fciencias.unam.mx/

+In this document you will find all the information related to the Editorial Policies of the Revista Latinoamericana de Herpetología, including the RHL Declaration of Ethics and malpractice statement, access policies, copyright, privacy notice and Editorial Norms.

+General information

+Ownership and Management Aim and Scope for RLH Peer-review Process Publication Schedule

+Editorial Board

+Copyright

+Open Access Statement

+Archiving System

+Privacy Statement

+Declaration of Ethics and Malpractice Statement

+Rights and Obligations of the Editors

+Rights and Obligations of the Reviewers

+Rights and Obligations of the Authors

+Editorial Norms for the Submission of Manuscripts

+General information

+The Revista Lationoamericana de Herpetología (ISSN: 2594-2158) is an Open Access scientific journal with a double-blind peer-reviewed process and a continuous publishing model with four full issues published during a year (January-March, April-June, July-September and October-December).
+It is published by the consortium of different herpetological societies: Asociación Paraguaya de Herpetología, Asociación Red Chilena de Herpetología, Asociación Herpetológica Argentina, Sociedade Brasileira de Herpetologia, Asociación para la Investigación y Conservación de Anfibios y Reptiles A.C.
+(México) and the Sociedad Herpetológica Mexicana A.C.

+The RLH aims to "Disseminate original works whose main object of study are Amphibians and Reptiles, as well as themes related to those taxonomic groups of the American Continent".
 The RLH's goal is to strengthen the ties of the Latin American community of herpetologists to through the publication of a solid journal with strong scientific rigor.

 The RLH is also the main dissemination body of the Mexican Herpetological Society, in which news concerning the SHM are published (contests, calls, announcements, among others) as well as the annual reports of the Board of Directors.

-The RLH has gone through two major stages, this being the third.
+The RLH has gone through tree major stages.
 It was born as the Boletín de la Sociedad Herpetológica Mexicana.
 The first issue of the SHM Bulletin was published in March from 1989.
-The Bulletin was printed on paper for many years.
+The Bulletin was printed on paper for more than 20 years.
 You can consult the archive here.
-In 2015 it was converted to the Revista Mexicana de Herpetología y (RMH), published only online.
-The RLH had a short life span, only lasted 2 years active, you can also consult the files here.
-In July 2017 it becomes the Revista Lationoamericana de Herpetología.
+In 2015 it was converted to the Revista Mexicana de Herpetología (RMH), published only online.
+It had a short life span, only 2 years active; you can find the files here.
+Finally, in July 2017 it becomes the Revista Lationoamericana de Herpetología.

 All the Editorial Policies can be downloaded here.